 If your water happens to break- it’s definitely a good time to head to the hospital or at least call your doctor if you’re unsure.
 Some women completely miss the contractions and can be in active labor when their water breaks.

 Be sure to tour your birthing center or hospital and take a test drive- timing how long it takes you to get there.
-Preparation is key and knowing where to go beforehand will (sort of) help ease the stress of labor!
+Preparation is key and knowing where to go beforehand will (sort of) help ease the stress of labor.
 Make sure hospital bags are packed and that the car seat is installed.
-You will do great!
+You got this mama!